 Important safety tips

 Appropriately wearing the correct fitting life jacket and riding with an operator who has successfully completed an accredited boater safety education program reduces the risk of recreational boating accidents and drowning.
-Where instruction was known, only 12%* of deaths occurred on vessels where the operator was known to have received a nationally-approved boating safety education certificate.
+Where instruction was known, 75%* of deaths occurred on boats where the operator did not receive boating safety instruction.

 - Operator inattention.

 - Improper lookout.

 - Machinery failure.